w-lfpup/timestep-js/README.md

 ### Integrator

-`Timestep` relies on an `integrator` to connect a game loop to state and renders.
+`Timestep` uses an `integrator` to connect a game loop with game state.

 Create the following interface: